terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

 Although the SRV record name is provided in the variable, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 For more information, see  [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).

 The changed name means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
-However, your infrastructure will not be affected.
+You can ignore that message.
+Your infrastructure will not be affected.

     # module.cis_dns_records[0].ibm_cis_dns_record.dns_records["NAME/SRV"] will be updated in-place